k-Connectivity in Random Key Graphs with Unreliable Links: Main Results and Discussion

 \subsection{The Main Result}

-Recall that we denote by ${\mathbb{G}}_{on} $ the random graph induced by the EG scheme under the on/off channel model.
 The main result of this paper, given below, establishes zero-one laws for $k$-connectivity and for the property that the minimum node degree is no less than $k$ in graph ${\mathbb{G}}_{on} $.
-Note that throughout this paper, $k$ is a positive integer and does not scale with $n$.
+Throughout this paper, $k$ is a positive integer and does not scale with $n$.
 Also, we let $\mathbb{N}$ (resp., $\mathbb{N}_0$) stand for the set of all non-negative (resp., positive) integers.

 We refer to any pair of mappings $K,P: \mathbb{N}_0 \rightarrow \mathbb{N}_0$ as a {\em scaling} as long as it satisfies the natural conditions

 Similarly, any mapping $p: \mathbb{N}_0 \rightarrow (0,1)$ defines a scaling.